satoshipay/api/source/includes/_http.md

 X-Payment-Identifier: <satoshipay-id>
 ```

-When the `X-Payment-Certificate` header is not set, or the certificate is invalid, the server has to respond with a status code of `402` and the following response headers:
+When the `X-Payment-Certificate` header is not set, or the certificate is invalid, the server needs to respond with HTTP status code `402` and the following response headers containing payment details:

 Response Header       | Description
 --------------------- | -----------
-<span style="white-space: nowrap;">`X-Payment-Types-Accepted: SatoshiPay`</span> | Indicate that one of the accepted payment methods is the SatoshiPay service.
+<span style="white-space: nowrap;">`X-Payment-Types-Accepted: SatoshiPay`</span> | Indicate that the only accepted payment method is SatoshiPay.
 `X-Payment-Price: <price>` | Price of the good in satoshis.
 <span style="white-space: nowrap;">`X-Payment-Identifier: <satoshipay-id>`</span> | Identifier of the good in SatoshiPay's registry.
 Needs to be the same as the `data-sp-id` attribute in the corresponding [HTML tag](#html-tags).